 The Management Committee is made up of the following positions:

-The Committee of Management is responsible for maintenance of the grounds, enrolments, policy decisions, ensuring compliance with Government regulations, general administration and sharing maintenance of the building interior with the Monash Council.
+The Committee of Management is responsible for maintenance of the grounds, enrollments, policy decisions, ensuring compliance with Government regulations, general administration and sharing maintenance of the building interior with the Monash Council

 Subcommittees are central to the smooth functioning of our Kindergarten, and these include: